 As many of you know, I enjoy writing short stories, especially those with unexpected twists and surprise endings, particularly when the characters continue to haunt my thoughts long after I’ve written the last page.

 I’ve been putting the finishing touches on a new collection of short stories and novellas.
 Some are as short as two pages, while others tip the scale at thirty or more.
 Of course, there are several edgy stories with an erotic touch, which is how I decided on the book’s title, Journeys from Above and Below the Belt.

 The projected publication date is Fall 2019.
 I know that’s a bit in the future, but in the publishing world, it’s just around the corner.

 Until next time,

 Jaye Frances is the author of World Without Love, a suspense thriller series with an erotic edge.
 The trilogy includes Betrayed, Reunion, and Redemption.
 Her other books include The Beach, a psychological thriller about the possibilities, and horror, of wishful thinking; The Kure, a romance novel with a paranormal twist; The Possibilities of Amy, a coming-of-age novella about first love; and Love Travels Forever, a collection of poignant short stories.
-Her new book, Journeys…From Above and Below the Belt is scheduled for a Summer 2019 release.
+Her new book, Journeys…From Above and Below the Belt is scheduled for a Fall 2019 release.
 Jaye lives on the gulf coast of Florida, sharing her home with one husband, six computers, and several hundred pairs of shoes.